 HOW DO YOU TAKE THE TEMPERATURE OF YOUR ORGANIZATION?There are many cases where temperature is an important indicator of physical condition, such as checking the temperature outside before deciding how to dress and having your doctor take your temperature to determine if you have a fever.

-To remove the guesswork and measure how engaged and satisfied an organization's employees are, the temperature of an organization needs to be taken.
+To remove the guesswork and measure how engaged and satisfied an organization's employees are, the temperature of an organization by means of a well-designed employee survey needs to be taken.
 Annual revenues, profits, the share price, certainly help indicate the health of a company but without measuring the temperature of the organization's "human capital", the company's health may be at risk.
 Extensive evidence shows that how employees feel about their jobs strongly influences the performance of an organization.

 And what is the best way of taking the temperature of an organization's human capital?
 We believe that the best approach is to measure overall job satisfaction because:

 And what is the health of human capital these days?
 Based on Insightlink's annual normative benchmark study, just less than six-in-ten employees in the U.S. are either extremely satisfied or very satisfied with their jobs:

 Since we recommend that organizations should target having at least 65% of employees who are extremely or very satisfied with their jobs, there is clearly some room for improvement in the U.S. Over the past few years, this measure of job satisfaction dipped a little in 2009, when the recent recession was profoundly affecting employment and public sentiment, then returned to a more typical level in 2010.

 Combining overall job satisfaction and an employee's anticipated tenure (that is, how long they believe they will stay at that organization) we create a Loyalty Matrix which gives an even stronger sense of how employees feel about their jobs.